ethereum/EIPs/EIPS/eip-draft_tx_revert_protection.md

   gas cost of 6 during transaction execution.

-Network clients SHOULD NOT relay a pending transaction with a `TransactionType` of `0x04` AND the `revert_protect` field, nor list it as available to peers on the default Ethereum Transaction Exchange mempool network.
+Network clients SHOULD NOT relay a pending transaction with a `TransactionType` of `0x04` AND the `revert_protect` field set to `0x01`, nor list it as available to peers on the default Ethereum Transaction Exchange mempool network.
 Alternative mempools MAY relay the pending transaction, even if the pending transaction is invalid.

 If a network client receives on the default Ethereum Transaction Exchange mempool a pending transaction data with a `TransactionType` of `0x04` AND the